 III.
-Status of the Author.
+Status of the Author

 The author of the manuscript is a researcher who has made a contribution in all subsequent stages of the preparation of the article:

-• The development of the concept and design of the manuscript, data collection, analysis and interpretation.
+• the development of the concept and design of the manuscript, data collection, analysis and interpretation;

-• Drafting the article or its critical scientific review and correction;
+• drafting the article or its critical scientific review and correction;

-• Approval of the final version for publication.
+• approval of the final version for publication.

 Every author is responsible for the content of the article.
-If the work is produced by a team of scientists, authors must include a list of persons who meet the above criteria and add the name of the group.
+If the work is produced by a team of scientists, authors must include a list of persons who meet the above stated criteria and add the name of the group.

 Replacing the authors.
 If in the period of time from the submission of the manuscript prior to its publication for any reason the list of authors should be changed, the author, who deposits the manuscript should contact the editorial office and indicate the reason for change.

 IV.
-Conflict of Interest.
+Conflict of Interest

-• Fees, gifts and favors of any kind.
+• fees, gifts and favors of any kind;

-• All persons involved in the manuscript, including authors, editors, reviewers and readers who comment on or evaluate the material, should report any conflict of interest.
+• all persons involved in the manuscript, including authors, editors, reviewers and readers who comment on or evaluate the material, should report any conflict of interest;

 • The authors confirm that all the material presented in the publication will be distributed in the public domain and may be used by other researchers with a scientific non-profit purpose under CC Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) with the obligatory indication of authorship.

 VI.
-Correction and Texts Addition.
+Correction and Text Addition

 VII.
-Commenting on the Published Articles.
+Commenting on the Published Articles

 • Comments otherwise (abusive and obscene language, ads and spam) will be deleted.

 VIII.
-Manuscript Submitted to Several Journals.
+Manuscript Submitted to Several Publishers

 IX.
-Intellectual Property.
+Intellectual Property